angel-mora/web-static-lephucr/content/chatgpt_history/amex-platinum-for-business.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  I got offered an AMEX platinum card.
+Tell me what you need to know to provide a good financial advise about it. i am ruby on rails dev and want to make more money.
+Wondering if having such an amount of credit could help me for my business and how.
+E.g. I could hire Fiverr devs but not sure about the risk of being able to pay back straigh away from mvp'ing a few products"
 draft: false
 ---

 # "AMEX Platinum for Business"

-## ✅ TODOs

-## 📌 Summary
-I got offered an AMEX platinum card.
-Tell me what you need to know to provide a good financial advise about it. i am ruby on rails dev and want to make more money.
-Wondering if having such an amount of credit could help me for my business and how.
-E.g. I could hire Fiverr devs but not sure about the risk of being able to pay back straigh away from mvp'ing a few products

 ## 🧠 Full Chat

+🙋 **You:**

 I got offered an AMEX platinum card.
 Tell me what you need to know to provide a good financial advise about it. i am ruby on rails dev and want to make more money.
 Wondering if having such an amount of credit could help me for my business and how.
 E.g. I could hire Fiverr devs but not sure about the risk of being able to pay back straigh away from mvp'ing a few products

+---

+🤖 **Assistant:**

 To provide you with the best advice, I would need to know a few more details about your financial situation and your business plans.
 Here are some questions that could help me understand your situation better: